mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 !!! note
     `Phoenix` endpoint configuration, all configuration options can be viewed [here](https://hexdocs.pm/phoenix/Phoenix.Endpoint.html#module-dynamic-configuration), only common options are listed here.

 * `http` - a list containing HTTP protocol configuration, all configuration options can be viewed [here](https://hexdocs.pm/plug_cowboy/Plug.Cowboy.html#module-options), only common options are listed here.
-For deployment using docker, you need to set this to `[ip: {0,0,0,0}, port: 4000]` to make Akkoma accessible from other containers (such as your NGINX server).
+For deployment using Docker, you need to set this to `[ip: {0,0,0,0}, port: 4000]` to make Akkoma accessible from other containers (such as your NGINX server).
   - `ip` - a tuple consisting of 4 integers
   - `port`
 * `url` - a list containing the configuration for generating URLs, accepts